shivambijoria/cse5335--sxb9394/README.md

 What SQL or NOSQL database did you choose and why?
-○ I chode mongodb which is a nosql database because its very easy to use and at the same time very powerful,it is also very much trending.So,i used it and liked it because unlike sql databases i dont have to worry much about schema of the tables.Also,making the connection to the database ,putting and retriving the data was very much easy.
+○ I chose mongodb which is a nosql database because its very easy to use and at the same time very powerful,it is also very much trending.So,i used it and liked it because unlike sql databases i dont have to worry much about schema of the tables.Also,making the connection to the database ,putting and retriving the data was very much easy to code.

 What aspect of the implementation did you find easy, if any, and why?